michelc/QuickHtml/readme.md

 ### Deploy website

-Once the `dist` folder is generated, you have to copy its content to your host space.
+Once the `docs` folder is generated, you have to copy its content to your host space.